LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    ![Open the Cloud Subscriptions section in OneLearn Lab on Demand](images/lod-open-cloud-subscriptions.png)

-3. Click on **Create Cloud Subscription** to add a new managed cloud subscription to LOD.
+3. Click **Create Cloud Subscription** to add a new managed cloud subscription to LOD.

    ![Click on Create Cloud Subscription link](images/lod-create-cloud-subscription.png)